jmetev1/practice/html5/README.md

 ### Tasks

-Feel free to do each task in any order you like.

 #### HTML/CSS

 The page is including the [bootstrap](http://getbootstrap.com/) base CSS file.
 Feel free to use any bootstrap and/or custom styles to implement the following:

-1. Add a footer to the table which will show the sum total price of all the items in the table.
+1. Add a footer to the table which will eventually show the sum total price of all the items in the table.
 The left column should read _Sum:_, while the right column will read _$0.00_ for now.

 2. Center-align the header fields.
 Leave the table body item fields left-aligned.
 Right-align the price field in the table.